aws/amazon-documentdb-odbc-driver/README.md

 There are two ways to fix the issue.
    1. Ensure that your github is checking out the files as Unix-style https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings
    2. Alternatively you can convert the end-of-line using the following command `tr -d '\015' < build_linux_debug64.sh > build_linux_debug64_lf.sh and run the build_linux_debug64_lf.sh`
-      1. Note that this needs to be done for all scripts that you will run in the container (register_driver_unix.sh,env_variables_check.sh and any other that you might need)
+      1. Note that the command will need to be executed for all scripts that you will run in the container (register_driver_unix.sh,env_variables_check.sh and any other that you might need).
 #### Using Ubuntu 64bit

 1. Install all dependecies